ShifengHuGit/carnet/README.md

 Security Considerations
 -----------------------

-A principal part of the motivation to implement this tool was to discover how secure is the api.
+This project started motivated by my curiosity about how secure secure was the api.

 I must confess that the findings are not very
 encouraging: